 Fast on the heels of our celebrations of family and faith comes the New Year and an opportunity to reflect on the passing year and our hopes for the next twelve months.

-Do you remember your New Year’s resolutions for 2016?
+Do you remember your New Year’s resolutions?
 Did you make progress in achieving the changes you had outlined for yourself?
 What worked?
 What seemed a mountain too high?

 Continue on the path